devJWSong/React/README.md

-# react.js
+# react-js-study
-Practice for React
+Practice for React.js